implydata/druid-datagenerator/README.md

 ###### { "type": "string" ...}

-String dimension speficiation entries have the following format:
+String dimension specification entries have the following format:

 ```
 {